Leon-Yu0320/Tepary-Genomic-Studies/README.md

 ```

 ## Build the phylogeny using IQtree
-**NOTE** THE first row of phylip file reprsesents the outgroup of TREE!
+**NOTE** THE first row of phylip file reprsesents outgroup species of the TREE!
 ```bash
 #!/bin/bash
 script_dir="/data/home/lyu/03_software/vcf2phylip"